rithmschool/intermediate_javascript/unit-01/07-constructor-functions.md

 Person.prototype.constructor === Person // true
 ```

-We will see how this can be changed in the next unit (and we will have to reset it back to an original value)
+We will see how this can be changed in the next chapter (and we will have to reset it back to an original value).

 ### Using call/apply with constructors

-If we write constructor functions that are identical to other ones ,we can use `call` or `apply` to invoke other constructor functions and specify a different value for the keyword `this`.
+If we write constructor functions that are identical to other ones, we can use `call` or `apply` to invoke other constructor functions and specify a different value for the keyword `this`.
 Here is an example:

 ```javascript
 function Vehicle(make,model,year){